Environmental, social, and governance: Management structure

 The system of internal procedures and controls that makes up the management structure of a company is in the valuation of that company's equity.
 Attention has been focused in recent years on the balance of power between the CEO and the board of directors and specifically the differences between the European model and the US model—in the US studies have found that 80% of companies have a CEO who is also the chairman of the board, in the UK and the European model it was found that 90% of the largest companies split the roles of CEO and chairman.

 Employee relations

-In the United States Moskowitz's list of the Fortune 100 Best Companies to Work For has become not only an important tool for employees but companies are beginning to compete keenly for a place on the list, as not only does it help to recruit the best workforce, it appears to have a noticeable effect on company values.
-Employee relations relate also to the representation of co-workers in the decision-making of companies, and the ability to participate in a union.
+In the United States, Moskowitz's list of the Fortune 100 Best Companies to Work For has become an important reference for employees, and companies increasingly compete for inclusion, as it not only supports recruitment efforts but also appears to have a noticeable effect on company values.
+Employee relations also encompass the representation of co-workers in corporate decision-making and the ability to participate in a union.
+More recent research suggests that employee relations are influenced by firms' ESG practices, with higher ESG performance and improvements over time associated with greater employee satisfaction through perceptions of organisational justice and expectations of future rewards.